Where to Take Kids Skiing in Lake Tahoe

 Is it Your First Family Ski Trip?

-Where’s Squaw Valley Ski Resort
+Where’s Palisades Tahoe Ski Resort

 If flying into Reno-Tahoe International Airport (RNO) to visit Lake Tahoe, Squaw Valley is 48 miles from the Reno-Tahoe International Airport via Interstate 80.